ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Design and implementation

 The present state of a running simulation is contained wholly within the System.current\_timestep and System.universe objects.

 Molecular simulation programs have typically stored their data in a variety of proprietary, non-standardized, and incompatible file formats.
-For example, GROMACS \cite{GROMACS2005} uses 31 different file formats.
-Granted, some of these are deprecated or only used as input.
+For example, GROMACS \cite{GROMACS2005} uses 31 different file formats, some of which are deprecated or used only as input.
 Even though most MD file formats are documented, accessing them entails developing a parser for each format.
-Rather than invent yet another format, \TkName used the standardized and widely supported Hierarchical data format version 5 (HDF).
+Rather than invent yet another format, \emph{ProtoMD} used the standardized and widely supported hierarchical data format version 5 (HDF).
 HDF is a self-describing file format designed for the general exchange of numerical data.

-All information relevant to a \TkName simulation is stored in a single HDF5 database.
+All information relevant to a \emph{ProtoMD} simulation is stored in a single HDF5 database.
 This approach allows preparation of a database on a completely different computer than the one on which the simulation is intended to be run.
 All molecular dynamics topologies, force field parameters, simulation parameters, coordinates, etc., are stored in the HDF5 database.
 One could even start a simulation on one compute cluster, run for a while, and restart the simulation on a different cluster by simply copying a single file.

 Considering the environment in which MD simulations are run, a compute cluster is sometimes unreliable.
 Compute nodes and data storage frequently crash or are rebooted.
-Programs are often terminated by the job schedular.
+Programs are often terminated by the job scheduler.
 Flaws or faults in external programs become evident, and countless other environmental conditions can cause termination of executing programs.
-Molecular dynamics simulations produce a considerable amount of data. \TkName also produces and uses a good deal of disparate data, ranging from simulation parameters, archived molecular dynamics input files, and atomic trajectory time series.
-Therefore, an efficient, fault tolerant data storage system which readily allows restarts is a key, if not the core, requirement.
+Molecular dynamics simulations produce a considerable amount of data. \emph{ProtoMD} also produces and uses a good deal of disparate data, ranging from simulation parameters, archived molecular dynamics input files, and atomic trajectory time series.
+Therefore, an efficient, fault-tolerant data storage system which readily allows restarts is a key, if not the core, requirement.

 For on disk file storage, the HDF5 file format was chosen.
 HDF stands for ``hierarchical data format.''
 HDF5 is an open standard file format for the high performance storage and retrieval of an unlimited variety of datatypes.
 HDF5 provides a library that allows access in a variety of languages.
 In this sense, it can be thought of as similar to XML.
 However, XML is plain text (though it can be compressed), it is nonetheless inefficient for storage of large amounts of numerical data.
 HDF5 can can be accessed natively in a variety of different mathematical and analysis packages such as Mathematica, MATLAB, and R.